pandastrike/orca/examples/echo/README.md

   [1] 12 Nov 09:58:38.559 # Server started, Redis version 2.8.17
   ```

 5. The various components of Orca are explained in detail in the main README.
-Here we will simply proceed with their deployment here and only provide a brief description.
+We will simply proceed with their deployment here and only provide a brief description.

   ```
   fleetctl --tunnel coreos.pandastrike.com start target@02.service leader@02.service drone@0200.service